ibm-cloud-docs/containers/cs_tutorials.md

 ## Lesson 4: Adding a service to your cluster
 {: #cs_cluster_tutorial_lesson4}

-With {{site.data.keyword.Bluemix_notm}} services, you can take advantage of already developed functionality in your apps.
-Any {{site.data.keyword.Bluemix_notm}} service that is bound to the Kubernetes cluster can be used by any app that is deployed in that cluster.
-Repeat the following steps for every {{site.data.keyword.Bluemix_notm}} service that you want to use with your apps.
+With {{site.data.keyword.cloud_notm}} services, you can take advantage of already developed functionality in your apps.
+Any {{site.data.keyword.cloud_notm}} service that is bound to the Kubernetes cluster can be used by any app that is deployed in that cluster.
+Repeat the following steps for every {{site.data.keyword.cloud_notm}} service that you want to use with your apps.
 {: shortdesc}

-1. Add the {{site.data.keyword.toneanalyzershort}} service to your {{site.data.keyword.Bluemix_notm}} account.
+1. Add the {{site.data.keyword.toneanalyzershort}} service to your {{site.data.keyword.cloud_notm}} account.
 Replace <service_name> with a name for your service instance.

     When you add the {{site.data.keyword.toneanalyzershort}} service to your account, a message is displayed that the service is not free.
 If you limit your API call, this tutorial does not incur charges from the {{site.data.keyword.watson}} service.
 [Review the pricing information for the {{site.data.keyword.watson}} {{site.data.keyword.toneanalyzershort}} service ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/catalog/services/tone-analyzer).
     {: note}